b-like-bahar/JourneyNook/README.md

 ### User Profile

 - Travel enthusiasts who are planning a trip and need a structured way to organize their daily activities.
--Casual explorers wanting suggestions for landmarks and travel tips in various cities.
+- Casual explorers wanting suggestions for landmarks and travel tips in various cities.

 ### Features